sonadukane18/sonadukane18/README.md

 - 📫 How to reach me: dukanesona1868@gmail.com
 - 😄 Pronouns: She/Her

-- ⚡ Fun fact: I'm a Photographer 📸 and Creative Enthusiast.
+- ⚡ Fun fact: I'm a Photographer 📸 and a Creative Enthusiast.